A Village With No Name

 Watkins arched one bushy eyebrow.
 “As you’ve done for the last year or more,” he stated.
 “First, listen to what I have to say and then make your decision.”

 Gideon removed his hat and placed it on the desktop.
 “I’m listening, sheriff,” he said, looking up into Watkins’ sun-tanned, and deeply lined face caused from many years of riding beneath the harsh American sun.

 “I received your poster a little over three months ago,” Watkins told him.
 “We get little mail out here.
 Even the telegraph lines haven’t reached us yet.
 And as for the railroad, well, it’s still many miles away.”

-The door of the cell stood ajar with a bouquet of keys of many different sizes hanging from the heavy metal lock.
-A cot stood against the far wall undressed, but a pillow lay neatly at the head with a brown, folded coarse blanket at its end.
+The door of the cell stood ajar.
+A bouquet of keys, of many different sizes, hung from the heavy metal lock.
+Against the far wall stood an undressed cot.
+A pillow lay neatly at the head with a brown, folded coarse blanket at its end.

 “The five riders you were chasing earlier, sheriff, were they Kane’s men?”